1A. Opening Headlights (Butyl Rubber Sealed)

 Step 3: Smooth out your sealant

-Step 4: Let headlights dry completely
+Step 4: Let sealant dry completely

 Step 5: Inspect seal and test your headlights with a hose before reinstalling headlights back onto vehicle.